Semen Altshuler

-Semen Alexandrovich Altshuler (also Altshuller, Al'tshuler or Al'shuller; Altschuler; Семён Александрович Альтшулер; September 24, 1911 – January 24, 1983) was a Soviet physicist known for his work in resonance spectroscopy and in particular for theoretical prediction of acoustic paramagnetic resonance in 1952.
+Semyon Alexandrovich Altshuler (also Altshuller, Al'tshuler or Al'shuller; Altschuler; Семён Александрович Альтшулер; September 24, 1911 – January 24, 1983) was a Soviet physicist known for his work in resonance spectroscopy and in particular for theoretical prediction of acoustic paramagnetic resonance in 1952.

 Early years

-Altshuler was born in 1911 in Vitebsk, now a city in Belarus, near the border with Russia.
+Altshuler was born in 1911 in Vitebsk, in the Russian Empire.
 He finished school in Nizhny Novgorod and later moved to Kazan, where he spent most of his life.
 In 1928, he entered the physics faculty of the Kazan University aiming to study theoretical physics.
 He graduated in 1932 and obtained a post-graduate scholarship, but had to change university due to the scholarship rules.
 He moved to Moscow to study with Igor Tamm whom he admired for his books on electricity and magnetism.
 In 1934, Altshuler and Tamm published a famous article which predicted the existence of the magnetic moment of neutron and correctly estimated its value and sign.
 This idea was so unusual then that even Niels Bohr who visited Moscow in 1934 could not accept it.

 In 1934, Altshuler was recalled to Kazan by Evgeny Zavoisky who offered him a position of lecturer and a chair of the theoretical physics group.
 In Kazan, Altshuler closely collaborated with Zavoisky in his search for nuclear magnetic resonance and electron paramagnetic resonance.
 One indication of this collaboration was a paper published during the World War II with the names of Zavoisky, Altshuler and Kozyrev – Altshuler was absent at the time, serving in the Soviet army during the war, between 1941 and 1946, yet his ideas were valued by his group.